Saturday, October 20, 2012

 Hassan II Mosque decorative detail

 We took the opportunity to visit Hassan II Mosque the next morning.
-One of the largest religious buildings in the Islamic world, perched out on the edge of the Atlantic coastline, it cost some US$800m to construct.
-The craftsmanship is superb though, with dazzling tile work, decorative fountains and stunning painted woodwork.
+Note: it is as far from Art Deco style as one can possibly imagine.
+The Mosque is one of the largest religious buildings in the Islamic world.
+It sits, perched out on the edge of the Atlantic coastline, and is reported to have cost some US$800m to construct.
+The craftsmanship is absolutely superb though, with dazzling tile work, decorative fountains and stunning painted woodwork.
 Fortunately, non-Muslims are allowed to visit this extravaganza where more than 100,000 devotees can come at any one time to pray.

 Hassan II Mosque interior